Ram Raja Prasad Singh

 Ram Raja Prasad Singh (राम राजा प्रसाद सिंह) (1936 – 12 September 2012) was a Nepalese politician.
-In July 2008, Singh was proposed by the Communist Party of Nepal (Maoist), a Nepalese political party which merged with other communist parties and renamed to Communist Party of Nepal (Maoist-Centre) नेपाल कम्युनिष्ट पार्टी (माओवादी)केन्द्र, or CPN(M-C) as their candidate in the first presidential election in the country.
+In July 2008, Communist Party of Nepal (Maoist), a Nepalese political party which merged with other communist parties and renamed to Communist Party of Nepal (Maoist-Centre) नेपाल कम्युनिष्ट पार्टी (माओवादी)केन्द्र, or CPN(M-C), proposed Singh as their candidate in the first presidential election in the country.

-Singh hailed from Saptari district, eastern Nepal.
-His father, Jaya Mangal Prasad Singh was a wealthy landowner.
-Singh's first encounter with the realities of political life came abruptly at the age of seven.
-In 1942 the Indian socialist leaders Jayprakash Narayan and Ram Manohar Lohia came to Nepal to mobilise support for the Quit India Movement and organise the formation of a guerrilla army to fight against British colonial rule.
-The two stayed at Singh's household.
-One day Lohia and Narayan, along with three other comrades, were caught by Nepalese police and their weaponry was seized.
-Singh's father and the remaining guerrilla soldiers attacked the detention centre and freed the two Indian leaders.
-Jaya Mangal Prasad Singh was later arrested and sentenced for the killing of two policemen during the raid.
-Ram Raja Prasad Singh and his brother Laxman were made to stay in jail with their father.
-They were released after India became independent.
+Singh was born in 1936, in the Saptari district.
+His father, Jaya Mangal Prasad Singh, was landlord of Indian origin.
+In 1942, Indian socialist leaders Jayaprakash Narayan and Ram Manohar Lohia visited Nepal to gain support for the Quit India Movement and organise a guerrilla army to fight against British colonial rule.
+The two stayed at Singh's household, when he was seven years old.
+Nepali police discovered a cache of rifles in the forest and arrested Lohia and Narayan, along with three other comrades.
+Singh's father and the remaining guerrilla soldiers attacked the detention centre and freed the guerillas.
+His father was later arrested and sentenced for the killing of two policemen during the raid.
+Ram Raja and his brother Laxman were imprisoned alongside their father.
+They were released after India's independence.

-Ram Raja Prasad Singh went on to study law.
-Once, whilst studying at Delhi University, he was able to meet with the Latin American revolutionary leader Che Guevara.
+Singh went on to study law at Delhi University.
+He met Latin American revolutionary leader Che Guevara while studying at the university.
 Guevara advised Singh to take up guerrilla struggle in Nepal.
-Singh is probably the only Nepalese politician who met with Guevara.